 The morning and full-day preschool programs begin promptly at 8:00 a.m.
-Parents should follow the regular morning drop off procedure outlined on the school website.
-Parents must park in the designated section along the side of the school and walk their child and any K-8 siblings to the Preschool door.
+Parents should follow the regular morning drop off procedure outlined in the following section of this handbook.
+Carpool begins at 7:35 a.m.
+Students may be dropped off until 8:00 a.m.
+Safety patrols and staff will escort students through the building and into their classrooms.